Developing HTML Emails for Gmail: 14 Tips for Coding

 Still having image spacing issues and the above fixes are not working?
 Learn about other workarounds for image spacing.

-14. Gmail has dark mode inconsistencies between Android and iOS
+Gmail encounters several challenges with dark mode compatibility across Android and iOS platforms.

 Rémi Parmentier wrote a very thorough article about how to combat dark mode inconsistencies in Gmail for Android and iOS using CSS blend modes.
 His example code is included below: